Pragith/pragith/pragith-net/app/content/blog/2026-02-12-why-enterprise-ai-projects-fail.md

 What is your fallback strategy?
 If OpenAI is down, does your chatbot apologize gracefully or crash the page?
 If a new prompt version degrades performance, can you rollback to the previous version in seconds?

-Resilience patterns—**circuit breakers, retries, fallbacks**—are non-negotiable for critical enterprise systems.
+Resilience patterns - **circuit breakers, retries, fallbacks** - are non-negotiable for critical enterprise systems.

 ## Conclusion